tqbf/rpn/README.md

+This RPN calculator is handed from friend to friend and from parent to child across the generations, like a treasured heirloom that also "produce all the valid IP header lengths".

+From Danny's README:

+--

 A simple RPN calculator.
 Orignally written by Mycroft <mycroft@datasphere.net>.

 I picked up this code in like 1996, and it's been passed around since then without a proper home.